 As in Melitz (2003) and MO (2008), labor is the only factor of production.
 Firms pay a fixed market entry fee, f_E , and then they draw a productivity parameter that determines their marginal cost, c.
 The distribution of c is G(c) with support on $[0, c_m]$.
 Firms with high marginal cost (low productivity) exit the market.
 The remaining firms maximize profits by taking the number of firms N, the average price \bar{p} , and the average level of quality upgrade \bar{z} as given.
 Firms also choose the optimal level of quality upgrade.
-The cost function of a surviving firm i is given by
+The cost function of a surviving firm i is given by quality upgrading is convex.
+The parameter θ is a key parameter; it captures country- or industry- specific differences in the ability to innovate or in the technology of innovation.
+In markets where the ability is high, the cost of innovation θ is low.
+We can use variation in market size L, to classify countries as small and large, and use variation in the cost of innovation θ , to classify countries as developed and developing, by considering how the ability to innovate differs across these types of countries.12

-$$TC_i = c_i q_i + \theta \left(z_i\right)^2 \tag{4}$$
+$$TC_i = c_i q_i + \theta \left(z_i \right)^2 \tag{4}$$